 Seniors elect Class Fellow this week

 by Neal Mongold Staff Raporter

 Notre Dame seniors will vote for one of five candidates for Senior Class Fellow this week.

 The voting will be from 9 to 1:30 on Wednesday night at the Alumni Club and during lunch and dinner Thursday at the dining halls.
-Ballots will be collected at the Huddle from 10 to 2:30 on Thurs-
+Ballots will be collected at the Huddle from 10 to 2:30 on Thursday.

-In a nutshell, the candidates are:

--John McKay, former USC football coach and a gentleman on of off the playing field. - Geraldo Rivera, an investigative television reporter in New York City who is deeply concerned with social issues. -Robert Keeshan, better known as Captain Kangaroo, and yet a controversial university lecturer.
-He is a powerful advocate in television programming theory. -Dr. Hunter S. Thompson, the controversial master of counter culture Gonzo Journalism.
+-John McKay, former USC football coach and a gentleman on of off the playing field.

+- Geraldo Rivera, an investigative television reporter in New York City who is deeply concerned with social issues.

+-Robert Keeshan, better known as Captain Kangaroo, and yet a controversial university lecturer.
+He is a powerful advocate in television programming theory. -Dr. Hunter S. Thompson, the culture Gonzo Journalism.